Please check the following FAQ's below to find the answers to common questions

 When you successfully file a Wisconsin mechanics lien, you have an interest in the improved property.
 When a mechanics lien is filed on the property you worked on, the property becomes collateral for uncollected payments.

-Wisconsin allows all construction parties who provide labor, services or materials for the erection, alteration, improvement or repair of a structure to file a mechanics lien no matter their tier in their project.¹
+Wisconsin allows all construction parties who provide labor, services or materials for the erection, alteration, improvement or repair of a structure to file a mechanics lien no matter their tier in their projects.¹

 A Wisconsin mechanics lien must be filed within 6 months of last providing labor, services or materials and at least 30 days after filing a Notice of Intention to File a Claim of Lien.²